 For more info send an email to firstname.lastname@example.org.

-Announcing the CBS Membership Referral Program
+CBS Membership Referral Program

 When you refer another person who becomes a new member of the Colorado Blues Society, you will receive a credit worth $5.00 toward any CBS merchandise or your next membership renewal.
 You will also receive one entry for each referral into a drawing for gifts at the Annual Membership Party.
 Simply add “referred by Your Name” to an application you provide to your friend or make sure they include your name as the referrer to their application on the Membership page on the web-site.
 We will log your referral into our database and send you a credit voucher which you and use at CBS’s merchandize booth at events.